-The animals must be protected against bad weather (e.g. hail, heavy rain, snow), extreme temperatures and climatic fluctuations at all times.
+The animals must be protected against bad weather (e.g. hail, heavy rain, snow) at all times.

 The vehicles must be set up in such a way that the animals cannot escape or fall out.
 They must also be capable of withstanding the forces of motion that occur during transport.